anokun7/microservices-demo/README.md

 7. Ensure DNS is setup (or add entries to `/etc/hosts` file) to resolve the host where the `lb0` container is running.
 8. Browse to the URL: `http://[host-ip-running-lb0]/demo`
   - <img src="https://farm1.staticflickr.com/666/21705956952_9b3bfea89f_b.jpg" width=300>
-9. Every time a container responds to the HTTP request, it should get its counter incremented.
+9. Every time a container responds to the HTTP request, it will get its counter incremented (on a browser refresh).
 The counter is being stored (and retrieved) from a REDIS backend database.
-10. Using docker-compose, you cab scale up or down the web containers based on the needs and traffic to your application.
+10. Using docker-compose, you can scale up or down the web containers as you wish based on the needs and traffic to your application.